apache/arrow-site/_posts/2020-04-xx-introducing-arrow-c-data-interface.md

 ---
 layout: post
-title: "Introducing the Apache Arrow C data interface"
+title: "Introducing the Apache Arrow C Data Interface"
-description: "This post introduces the Arrow C data interface, a simple C-based interoperability standard to simplify interactions between independent users and implementors of the Arrow in-memory format."
+description: "This post introduces the Arrow C Data Interface, a simple C-based interoperability standard to simplify interactions between independent users and implementors of the Arrow in-memory format."
 date: "2020-04-02 00:00:00 +0100"